ProgrammerAL/Presentations-2023/boston-code-camp-35/practical-pulumi/presentation.md

 ---

-# Concept: Deploy App with Pulumi
+# Debate: Deploy App with Pulumi?

 - Can also deploy app when deploying cloud infra with Pulumi
   - Totally your choice
 - Same amount of dependencies
-- If together
-  - Can set app config values with Pulumi
+- Either Way - Can set app config values with Pulumi
-- If separate
+  - More code if separate
-  - Can use Automation API to set app config values
+- My Take: Depends on Organization

 ---